How To Cope After A Depression Diagnosis

 Medically reviewed by Andrea Brant, LMHC

 If you’ve been diagnosed with depression by a qualified healthcare provider, you may be unsure of what to do next.
-You may also be experiencing difficult or confusing emotions about your diagnosis, from worry to sadness.
-Let’s take a look at what it means to be diagnosed with depression as well as healthy ways to move forward.
+You may also be experiencing difficult or confusing emotions about your diagnosis.
+Let’s take a look at what it means to be diagnosed with depression and healthy ways to move forward.

 iStock/Rawpixel